oktavilla/hopp-docs/docs/data-models/field-type-content-blocks.md

 A text paragraph.
 May contain basic formatting.

+## Heading Block

+A sub heading.
+Can be on levels h2-h4.

 ## List Block

 A list can either be bulleted or numbered.
 List items may contain basic formatting.